-One of the greatest Watford players ever, Barnes just 17 when he made his debut and helped Graham Taylor’s side win promotion in his first season.
+One of the greatest Watford players ever, Barnes just 17 when he made his debut, and helped Graham Taylor’s side in promotion in his first season.
 They finished their maiden top-flight campaign as runners-up with Barnes contributing 10 league goals.

 His glittering form resulted in an England call-up at the age of 19, and he scored a famous solo goal in Brazil while on Watford’s books.

 During six seasons he scored 83 goals in nearly 300 outings and earned a £900,000 transfer to Liverpool in 1987.
 In 2016, he was voted England’s greatest ever left-footed player by readers of The Times.

 Luther Blissett is all-time record appearance maker and goal scorer for Watford.
 The centre forward scored 186 goals in 503 matches over three separate spells at Vicarage Road after making his initial debut in the 1975/76 season.

 He was a key part of Watford’s rise from the Fourth Division to a second-placed top-flight finish in 1982/83.